 Why pricing with markups isn’t always the smartest

 Markups are simple to use when brokers are asked for a quote.
 All they need to do is add a fixed amount to the cost of the load based on what experience and historical lane data says the cost will be.

-This practice is generally used more for short-haul or less-than-truckload shipments that have low risks of surprises with fast transit times, easy coverage and predictable costs.
+This practice is generally used for short-haul or less-than-truckload shipments with a low risk of surprises, fast transit times, easy coverage, and predictable costs.
 But the downfall is you’ll always be leaving money on the table.

-If a customer asks for a quote for Houston to San Antonio, for example, a broker may know that its cost will be about $500.
+If a customer asks for a quote for Houston to San Antonio, a broker may know that the cost will be about $500.
 The broker could simply add a 25% markup ($125) and return a quote to the customer for $625.
 Even though the markup seems high, the margin is only 20%.
 If the broker approached carriers with a buy cost of $469 instead of $500, that would be a 25% margin and an increase of $31 per load.

 The extra margin per load becomes very significant when multiplied across hundreds of transactions per month.